PostHog/posthog.com/contents/blog/best-hipaa-compliant-ab-testing-tools.md

 2. **Sign a BAA with a third-party tool:** You must sign a BAA with any third-party platform that handles your protected health information (PHI).
 This can mean signing multiple agreements, though, such as one with your analytical partner, but also _any_ tools you use for importing and exporting data from your data warehouse.

-3. **Self-host and keep control of all your data:** The less common, but arguably most powerful option, is to self-host tools for analytics and experimentation on your own infrastructure.
+3. **Self-host and keep control of all your data:** The less common is to self-host tools for analytics and experimentation on your own infrastructure.
 This reduces the number of BAAs and general legal wrangling needed to generate user insights.
-The only downside is you'll need the expertise to manage self-hosted instances, or third-party support to do so.
+The only downside is you'll need the expertise to manage self-hosted instances, or third-party support to do so, and you are wholly liable for any security breaches.

 These are the broad principles, but **please consult an expert** before making any final decision on how to implement tools in compliance with HIPAA.